intarchboard/program-rfced-future/draft-saintandre-rfced-model.md

 During the process of editorial preparation and publication, disagreements can arise between the authors of an RFC-to-be and the RPC.
-Where an existing policy clearly applies, such disagreements are handled quickly through direct consultation between the parties; however, on occasion it is necessary for another individual or body (e.g., document shepherd, working group chair, research group chair, IETF Area Director, IESG, or IRSG) to help achieve a resolution.
-In extremis (or where such mediating individuals or bodies are not involved, as with the Independent Stream), the relevant stream manager should intercede to reach agreement.
+Where an existing policy clearly applies, typically such disagreements are handled in a straightforward manner through direct consultation between the authors and the RPC, sometimes in collaboration with other individuals such as a document shepherd, IETF working group chair, IRSG research group chair, or IETF Area Director.

-If it is unclear whether an existing policy applies or if the interpretation of an existing policy is unclear, the RPC should consult with the RSAB to clarify the matter.
+However, if it is unclear whether an existing policy applies, or if the interpretation of an existing policy is unclear, the parties may need to consult with additional individuals or bodies (e.g., RSAB, IESG, IRSG, or stream manager) to help achieve a resolution.
+The following points are intended to provide more particular guidance.

+* If there is a conflict with a policy for a particular stream, the RPC should consult with the relevant stream manager to help achieve a resolution, if needed also conferring with a per-stream body such as the IESG or IRSG.

+* If there is a conflict with a cross-stream policy, the RPC should consult with the RSAB to achieve a resolution.

-If the disagreement raises a new issue that is not covered by an existing policy or that cannot be resolved through consultation between the RPC and the RSAB (and any other relevant parties as described above), the issue should be brought to the RSWG in order to formulate a new policy.
+* If the disagreement raises a new issue that is not covered by an existing policy or that cannot be resolved through consultation between the RPC and other relevant individuals and bodies as described above), the issue should be brought to the RSWG in order to formulate a new policy.
 However, in the interest of time the disagreement may be resolved as the parties best see fit while the RSWG formulates a more general policy.